-- (d) CRAR of 15 percent (with a minimum Tier I capital of 10 percent). - (xv) "Infrastructure lending" means a credit facility extended by non-banking financial company to a borrower, by way of term loan, project loan subscription to bonds/debentures/preference shares/ equity shares in a project company acquired as a part of the project finance package such that subscription amount to be "in the nature of advance" or any other form of long term funded facility for exposure in the infrastructure sub-sectors as notified by the Department of Economic Affairs, Ministry of Finance, Government of India, from time to time. - (xvi) "Non-Banking Financial Company- Investment and Credit Company (NBFC-ICC)" means any company which is a financial institution carrying on as its principal business - asset finance, the providing of finance whether by making loans or advances or otherwise for any activity other than its own and the acquisition of securities; and is not any other category of NBFC as defined by the Bank in any of its Master Directions. - (xvii) "Leverage Ratio" means the total Outside Liabilities/ Owned Funds. - (xviii) "Long term investment" means an investment other than a current investment; - (xix) "NBFC-Factor" means a non-banking financial company as defined in clause (f) of section 45-I of the RBI Act, 1934, which has its principal business as defined in paragraph 42 of these directions and has been granted a certificate of registration under section 3 of the Factoring Regulation Act, 2011.
+(d) CRAR of 15 percent (with a minimum Tier I capital of 10 percent).

+- (xv) "Infrastructure lending" means a credit facility extended by non-banking financial company to a borrower, by way of term loan, project loan subscription to bonds/debentures/preference shares/ equity shares in a project company acquired as a part of the project finance package such that subscription amount to be "in the nature of advance" or any other form of long term funded facility for exposure in the infrastructure sub-sectors as notified by the Department of Economic Affairs, Ministry of Finance, Government of India, from time to time2. - (xvi) "Non-Banking Financial Company- Investment and Credit Company (NBFC-ICC)" means any company which is a financial institution carrying on as its principal business - asset finance, the providing of finance whether by making loans or advances or otherwise for any activity other than its own and the acquisition of securities; and is not any other category of NBFC as defined by the Bank in any of its Master Directions. - (xvii) "Leverage Ratio" means the total Outside Liabilities/ Owned Funds. - (xviii) "Long term investment" means an investment other than a current investment; - (xix) "NBFC-Factor" means a non-banking financial company as defined in clause (f) of section 45-I of the RBI Act, 1934, which has its principal business as defined in paragraph 42 of these directions and has been granted a certificate of registration under section 3 of the Factoring Regulation Act, 2011.

-&lt;sup>2 Modified vide Circular No. DNBR.PD.CC.No.
+2 Modified vide Circular No. DNBR.PD.CC.No.
 085/03.10.001/2016-17 dated March 02, 2017

-(xx) "NBFC-MFI" means a non-deposit taking NBFC (other than a company formed and registered under section 8 of the Companies Act, 2013) that fulfils the following conditions:
+(xx) "NBFC-MFI" means a non-deposit taking NBFC that fulfils the following conditions: